-Our city is a city of neighborhoods, each one with its own distinct flavor and charm.
-You can get a sense for how the city fits together with this neighborhood map.
+Our city is a city of neighborhoods, each with its own distinct flavor and charm.
+You can get a sense of how the city fits together with this neighborhood map.

-Back Cove is the neighborhood adjacent to the tidal basin on the northern side of Portland circled by a popular running trail and Baxter Boulevard.
-Quiet residential streets branch out from the Boulevard like spokes.
-In this neighborhood, three-story Victorians intermingle with little houses with tidy fenced in yards.
+Back Cove is the neighborhood adjacent to the tidal basin on the northern side of Portland, circled by a popular running trail and Baxter Boulevard.
+Quiet residential streets branch out from the Boulevard like spokes, and three-story Victorians intermingle with ranch houses with tidy, fenced-in yards.
 Back Cove is away from the bustle of the downtown, but like most places in Portland, just five to seven minutes away from where you need to be.
 To learn more, contact the Back Cove Neighborhood Association.

 Bayside is a centrally-located neighborhood with easy access to the heart of the city.
-It it bordered by Marginal Way to the north, Franklin Arterial to the east, Congress Street to the south, and Forest Avenue to the west, and home to the best bowling alley in town, Bayside Bowl.
+It is bordered by Marginal Way to the north, Franklin Street to the east, Congress Street to the south, and Forest Avenue to the west, and home to the best bowling alley in town, Bayside Bowl.
 To learn more about the neighborhood, contact the Bayside Neighborhood Association.

 Downtown is the heart of Portland, running from High Street to Franklin Street, and from Cumberland Avenue down to Portland’s working waterfront.
-Downtown residents enjoy views of Portland’s picturesque brick cityscape, and Portland’s coffee shops, art museum, galleries, and bookstores are conveniently located right outside their doorsteps.
+Downtown residents enjoy views of Portland’s picturesque brick cityscape, and coffee shops, restaurants, museums, galleries, and bookstores are conveniently located right outside their doorsteps.
 To learn more about Portland’s downtown neighborhoods and beyond, explore the Portland Downtown District’s guide to areas of interest.

-East Bayside is one of the most diverse neighborhoods in Maine, and is bounded on the west by Franklin Street, the east by Washington Avenue, the north by Marginal Way, and the south by Congress Street.
+East Bayside is one of the most diverse, quickly growing neighborhoods in Maine, and is bounded by Franklin Street, Washington Avenue, Marginal Way, and Congress Street.
+The neighborhood is home to businesses including Tandem Coffee, Urban Farm Fermentory, Rising Tide Brewery, Portland Power Yoga, and many artist studios and galleries.
 To learn more, contact the East Bayside Neighborhood Organization or check out their Facebook page.

 Munjoy Hill is on the eastern edge of the Portland peninsula overlooking Casco Bay and about a half mile from the heart of the downtown.
-It’s the city’s hip, up-and-coming neighborhood—the Brooklyn of Portland—complete with a coffee shop, a corner store with organic local produce, and several little restaurants.
-A fire in the mid-nineteenth century destroyed much of this neighborhood, so Munjoy Hill’s two and three-story houses are newer and closer together.
+It’s the city’s hip, up-and-coming neighborhood, with a coffee shop, a corner store with organic local produce, and several little restaurants.
 Decks and balconies on Munjoy Hill look out onto the Eastern Promenade, a scenic waterfront park with a small beach and bike path, a favorite of active Portlanders and dog owners alike.
 For a window into this hilltop neighborhood, peruse Munjoy Hill News, follow Munjoy Hill on Twitter, or contact the Munjoy Hill Neighborhood Organization.
 Support Munjoy Hill’s scenic overlook of Casco Bay by joining Friends of the Eastern Promenade.

 Nason’s Corner includes the areas on both sides of outer Brighton Avenue starting at Wayside Road out to Westbrook.
-The area is sandwiched by the two largest green spaces in the city, Evergreen Cemetery and the Fore River Sanctuary, and also contains Capisic Brook and the Capisic Pond trail.
+The area is sandwiched by the two largest green spaces in the city, Evergreen Cemetery and the Fore River Sanctuary, and also contains Capisic Pond Park and the Capisic Brook Trail.
 Also check out the Nason’s Corner Park Community Playground Greening Project.
 To learn more, contact the Nason’s Corner Neighborhood Association.

 North Deering is a large residential neighborhood on the northeastern edge of Portland, bordered on the west by train tracks, and on the east by the town of Falmouth.
+North Deering is home to some of Portland's oldest houses, spared from the fire that burned much of the city in the 19th century, as well as the 48-acre Presumpscot Nature Preserve.
 To learn more about the neighborhood, contact the North Deering Neighborhood Association.

-Parkside is—as it sounds—the area adjacent to Deering Oaks Park, a grassy expanse in the center of the city with tall oak trees and fountains, the site of the weekly Portland Farmers Market between the months of May and November.
+Parkside is—as it sounds—the area adjacent to Deering Oaks park, a 55-acre grassy expanse in the center of the city which has nearly 1,000 trees, a pond, wading pool, playground, tennis and volleyball courts, and is also the site of the weekly Portland Farmers Market between the months of May and November.
 To learn more about the neighborhood, contact the Parkside Neighborhood Association.

-Peaks Island is one of the over 200 islands in Casco Bay, and just an 18-minute ferry ride from downtown Portland.
+Peaks Island is one of over 200 islands in Casco Bay, and is just an 18-minute ferry ride from downtown Portland.
 The island is home to many artists, writers, and educators, among others.
 There is a public elementary school on the island, and Peaks Island students attend King Middle School and Portland High School.
-The island is home to around 1000 year-round residents, and the population blossoms to 5,000-6,000 in the summertime.
+The island is home to around 900 year-round residents, and the population blossoms to 2,000-4,000 in the summertime.
 To learn more, check out the Peaks Island website, as well as the community site.

 Riverton is a large neighborhood in the northwest corner of Portland, bordered by the town of Westbrook.
-To learn more, contact the Riverton Neighborhood Organization.
+The Riverton neighborhood is home to a branch of the Portland Public Library, the Riverton Community Pool, the 1.5 mile long Riverton Rail Trail, and one of the city's best sledding hills, at Riverside Golf Course.
+To learn more, contact the Riverton Community Association.

-St. John’s Valley is on the eastern edge of the Portland peninsula, close to downtown and the Western Promenade.
-To learn more about the neighborhood, contact the St. John’s Valley Neighborhood Association.
+The St. John Valley neighborhood is on the eastern edge of the Portland peninsula, south of 295 between Libbytown and the Western Promenade.
+This eclectic neighborhood includes the Valley Street Dog Park, a variety of restaurants and markets, including Salvage BBQ and The Holy Donut, and King Middle School.
+To learn more about the neighborhood, contact the St. John Valley Neighborhood Association.

-Stroudwater encompasses the area to west of the railroad tracks, abutting South Portland to the south and Westbrook to the west.
-To learn more about the neighborhood, contact the Stroudwater Neighborhood Association.
+Stroudwater encompasses the area west of the railroad tracks, abutting South Portland to the south and Westbrook to the west.
+At the southern tip of Stroudwater is the Portland International Jetport, and the neighborhood is home to the Tate House--the oldest building in Portland--and the Stroudwater Historic District, as well as the Stroudwater River and Trail.
+To learn more about the neighborhood, contact the Stroudwater Village Association.

-Woodfords-Oakdale is a centrally-located neighborhood just northwest of the downtown area, but with quiet, tree-lined residential streets and easy access to several schools.
+Woodfords-Oakdale is centrally-located, just northwest of the downtown area, but with quiet, tree-lined residential streets and easy access to several schools.
+This walkable, bike-friendly neighborhood extends to the Back Cove at its northeast edge, and includes the Portland campus of the University of Southern Maine, as well as Big Sky Bread Company and Artist & Craftsman Supply.
 To learn more about the neighborhood, contact the Woodfords-Oakdale Neighborhood Organization.